 Acronis True Image Home has a few extra cleanup utilities that should be mentioned.
 The Acronis Drive Cleanser destroys confidential information on your hard drives using a selected data destruction method for secure data destruction on your hard drive.
 The File Shredder destroys all traces left by your files and folders using a selected data destruction method for guaranteed destruction of your files and folders.
 The System Clean-Up utility destroys your computer usage history like your usernames and passwords.

 This review of Acronis True Image Home version shows that Acronis has truly improved an already award winning computer imaging and backup solution.
 An image of Windows Vista was created and restored in a matter of minutes and a backup schedule was created to ensure future data protection.
 This Acronis product does everything that it claims to be able to do.
 For that reason, Acronis True Image Home gets an honorable Brontobyte on a scale of bytes to Brontobytes.
 This is a recommended computer backup and imaging solution to have in your toolbox.

-Acronis True Image 2013 has just been released with some exciting new features to keep your data safer than ever.
+Acronis True Image 2014 has just been released with some exciting new features to keep your data safer than ever.
 Including file synchronization and better network backup capabilities.
-The hard drive backup and imaging program still has all of the useful features as before with some great improvements including virtual hard drive support and the Plus Pack feature which allows you to restore an image to dissimilar hardware or a virtual machine.
-See our Full Review of Acronis True Image 2013.
-True Image supports Windows 7 and includes an online backup solution to keep your files safe, secure and available.
-Save up to 35% on True Image 2013!
+The hard drive backup and imaging program still has all of the useful features as before with some great improvements including virtual hard drive support and the Premium Package allows you to restore an image to dissimilar hardware or a virtual machine.
+See our Full Review of Acronis True Image.
+True Image supports Windows 8 and includes an online backup solution to keep your files safe, secure and available.

 Post Comments or Give your own Review of Acronis True Image Home: